Skip to content

 Ohio Gambling Self-Exclusion Program

-Ohio offers a self-exclusion program for residents and visitors who want to voluntarily ban themselves from gambling.
-Below you will find program details, how to apply, and what to expect.
+Ohio offers a self-exclusion program for people who want to voluntarily exclude themselves from covered gambling.
+Below you will find program details, how to apply, and what to verify before enrolling.

 Program Details